 Self-activity was Froebel's term for what we might now call agency or intrinsic motivation.
 He believed that humans have an innate drive to act, to explore, to make sense of the world, placing him firmly on the nurture side of the nature vs nurture debate.
 The child's natural inclination is not to sit passively receiving instruction, but to engage actively with their environment.
 A teacher's job was not to override this inclination with forced instruction, but to work with it.
 By providing the right materials, asking the right questions, and stepping back to allow children to lead their own investigations, teachers could align with the child's natural drive for self-activity.

-Froebel thought learners connect to nature, community, and the world.
-He believed education should encourage this link (Froebel, 1826).
-Outdoor time was essential, not extra.
-Learners should garden, watch animals, and gather materials.
-Froebel saw education as key to keeping this nature link strong.
+Froebel thought learners connect to nature, community and the wider world.
+Outdoor time was therefore essential, not an optional extra.
+Learners should garden, watch animals and gather materials because direct contact with nature helps children notice patterns, cycles and relationships (Froebel, 1887).

 Education that connects learning, promotes activity, and unites concepts works best.
 Learners are keen to act when they see connections and direct their own learning.
 Fragmented knowledge and passivity hinder development.
 Education valuing unity, self-activity, and nature supports development.